Demographics of Cyprus: Demographic statistics

 The following demographic statistics are from the CIA World Factbook, unless otherwise indicated.

 The data in subsections Age structure through Divorce rate are for the area controlled by the Republic of Cyprus government only.
 The estimates are for 2007 from the Republic of Cyprus Statistical Abstract 2007 (pp. 63–88) unless indicated otherwise.

+Population ageing

+Cyprus is undergoing a demographic transition toward an older age structure.
+The proportion of individuals aged 65+ rose to 17.7% in 2023, surpassing the share of children under 15 (15.3%).

+This ageing trend has implications for the country’s labour supply, pension system, and health-care services.